tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Append-Block.md

 |----------------------------|------------------|
 |`http://127.0.0.1:10000/devstoreaccount1/mycontainer/myblob?comp=appendblock`|HTTP/1.1|

- For more information, see [Using the Azure Storage emulator for development and testing](/azure/storage/common/storage-use-emulator).
+For more information, see [Use Azurite emulator for local Azure Storage development](/azure/storage/common/storage-use-azurite).

 ### URI parameters